CRITICS & AUDIENCES ARE CHEERING FOR JOE

 Danny is so happy to return to the Lamb’s stage!
 Previous LPT credits include Guys and Dolls (Benny Southstreet) and Joe Vs the Volcano (Luggage Salesman).
 National tours: Fiddler on the Roof and A Christmas Carol.
 Some other favorite credits include Hello Dolly!
 (Barnaby Tucker), Wonderful Town (Frank Lippencott), The 25th Annual Putnam County Spelling Bee (Chip Tolentino), Happy Days: A New Musical (Chachi), and most recently Oklahoma!
 (Ali Hakim).
 He holds a BA in Theatre from Azusa Pacific University.
 Danny would like to thank Debbie, Robert, Colleen, and Maria for this great opportunity to perform and to the cast, crew, and orchestra!
 Also, thanks to Mom, Dad, his family, friends, and especially Heather! www.DannyBoman.com

-Eileen was seen at Lamb's last season as Keely in Pete 'n Keely for which she was nominated for a Critic's Circle award.
+Eileen was recently seen at Lamb's in Festival of Christmas - Northern Lights.
+She was also seen in Pete 'n Keely for which she was nominated for a Critic's Circle award.
 Other Lamb's appearances include Adelaide in Guys and Dolls for which she won the Critic's Circle Award, and Dee Dee/Patricia/Angela in Joe Vs The Volcano.
 Theatre-goers may have seen her as Velma in Hairspray at the Welk Theatre, Miss Rona in Spelling Bee at the North Coast Rep, Eliza Doolittle in My Fair Lady and Lina Lamont in Singing in the Rain both at Starlight Musical Theatre just to name a few.
 She played Grandma Who for 14 years in the The Old Globe's How the Grinch Stole Christmas directed by Tony award-winning director Jack O'brien.
 Eileen spends lots of time in Los Angeles doing commercials and television.
 She dedicates her performance to her sweet perfect husband of 21 years and to her wonderful family, to Mommy and Daddy I love you !!!!!!
 God is so good!!

 Chorus / Hostess / Waponi